CFT-HY/HILA/docs/guide/hila_applications.md

-Building you first HILA application
+Building your first HILA application
 ==========

 This section goes over how to get started with HILA and building your first HILA application